By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 : CAPTURE.originalReference

-: the PSP reference of the authorisation.pspReference
+: The PSP reference of the authorization.pspReference

-: the PSP reference associated with the capture request.-
+: The PSP reference associated with the capture request.-

 success